mikemaccana/python-docx/HACKING.markdown

 - The most common namespace, '{http://schemas.openxmlformats.org/wordprocessingml/2006/main}' (prefix 'w') is automatically added by makeelement()
-- You can specify other namespaces with getns(), which maps the prefixes Word files use to the actual namespaces, eg: makeelement('coreProperties',tagnamespace=getns(propns,'cp'))
+- You can specify other namespaces with getns(), which maps the prefixes Word files use to the actual namespaces, eg:

+	makeelement('coreProperties',tagnamespace=getns(propns,'cp'))

 There's also a cool sideeffect - you can ignore setting all 'xmlns' attributes, since there's no need.
-Eg, this in word:
+Eg, making the equivalent of this from a Word file:

 	<cp:coreProperties
 	xmlns:cp="http://schemas.openxmlformats.org/package/2006/metadata/core-properties"
 	xmlns:dc="http://purl.org/dc/elements/1.1/"